 12. Drink bubbly even on non-occasions

 Bubbly, sparkling wine, champagne, etc should not only be reserved for New Years Eve or special occasions.
 Today is an occasion and so is tomorrow!
 Life is definitely too short to not drink your fair share of bubbles.
-So throw caution to the wind and go and buy a bottle of champagne today and don’t feel like you need an excuse to pop that cork – the fact that you bought a bottle of sparkles is enough of an occasion.
+So throw caution to the wind and go and buy a bottle of bubbles today and don’t feel like you need an excuse to pop that cork – the fact that you bought a bottle of sparkles is enough of an occasion.

 And if you’re brave enough, why not learn how to cut the bottle off the top of a champagne bottle with a sabre or knife!